harunurhan/idlejs/README.md

 ### Setting time

-Second parameter of `within` is time unit in miliseconds, by default 60000 (a minute), so internal timer ticks per given time and do the checks.
+Second parameter of `within` is time unit in miliseconds, by default 60000 (a minute).

 ```typescript
 // will trigger if nothing happens for 5 minutes